Priority aware grouping-based multihop routing scheme for RIS-assisted wireless networks: Proposed strategy

 \subsection{C-II. $U_i$ is currently busy but the time after which it becomes idle can be estimated}

 There may be instances where an idle IU is unavailable presently.
 If $U_i$ becomes available after a certain time, it may be able to assist in signal transfer for a requesting pair.
 Therefore, based on the user traffic characteristic, we estimate the time $\eta_{w,i}$ after which $U_i$ is expected to become idle, i.e., after $\eta_{w,i}$ time slot, $U_i$ will be available.
-Consequently, $\eta_{w,i}$ is estimated as \cite{dramp}

-where $\mu_i$ depends on user traffic characteristic of $U_i$, $p_{\rm th}$ is an acceptable threshold probability, and $x^+=\max(x,1)$.
+Consequently, $\eta_{w,i}$ is estimated as \cite{dramp} where $\mu_i$ depends on user traffic characteristic of $U_i$, $p_{\rm th}$ is an acceptable threshold probability, and $x^+=\max(x,1)$.
 As this is a cooperative framework, after $\eta_{w,i}$ time slot, $U_i$ becomes idle and it agrees to serve as a relay node.
 Hereafter, the quantity $\kappa_{I,i}$ from \eqref{idle} is estimated.
 However, in this context, $U_i$ agrees to act as relay only for those IU pairs, whose maximum possible delay at $U_i$ is less than $\eta_{w,i}+\kappa_{I,i}$.
 We assume that there are $N_{\eta\kappa}(\leq N_A)$ requesting pairs and the approach as to how a requesting pair is served by the $U_i$ is similar to what is described in the previous subsection.

 \begin{rem} Note that, in this work, the scheduling depends on the weighted combination of the priority and channel conditions.
 However, if one is eager to look into some other parameters, the extension is trivial.
-Specifically, if there are $n$ parameters of concern, we have
+Specifically, if there are $n$ parameters of concern, we have where $\displaystyle\sum\limits_{i=1}^nc_i=1$ and $c_i \in [0,1]$ $\forall$ $i=1,\cdots,n$. \end{rem}